Louis D. Gibbs: Life

 Gibbs was born on October 16, 1880, in Łódź, Poland, the son of merchant Isidor Gibbs and Pauline Greenbaum.
 The family moved to New York City in 1890.

 Gibbs grew up on the Lower East Side and attended public schools there.
 He attended the Cooper Institute and New York Law School.
 He was admitted to the bar in 1907 and began a general law practice, winning recognition as a trial lawyer in all the New York City courts.

 Gibbs had a law office in 150 Nassau Street.
 In 1912, he was elected to the New York State Assembly as a Democrat over Republican Louis P. Grimler, representing the New York County 32nd District.
 He served in the Assembly in 1913.
-While in the Assembly, he was a member of the judiciary committee and advocated of modern methods in the administration of criminal law, a subject he frequently lectured on since then.
+While in the Assembly, he was a member of the judiciary committee and advocated for modern methods in the administration of criminal law, a subject he frequently lectured on since then.
 He also helped enact a law that the Bronx a separate county, and in 1914 he became the first judge of the Bronx County Court.
 He served on that court until 1925.
 In 1914, an attempt was made to kill him with a bomb placed in the courthouse exit he regularly used, although he was detained by chance and escaped injury.

 Gibbs was a delegate to the 1924 Democratic National Convention.
 In 1924, he was elected Justice of the New York Supreme Court.
 He was still sitting on the Supreme Court when he died.
 He was considered a strict and severe judge, with a reputation among criminals as a tough judge.
 Due to his severity towards criminals brought before him and threats made against his life, he never went out without a bodyguard while a County Judge and refused to enter crowded elevators while a Supreme Court Justice.